-The framework of graph partition problems was introduced in [15], where it was shown that all these properties are strongly testable (possibly with two-sided error).
-The subclass that admits strong testers with one-sided error was characterized in [21], and it contains problems such as k-coloring.
-(Actually, we consider a natural extension of the framework and the aforementioned results, presented recently in [26].)
+The framework of graph partition problems was introduced in [17], where it was shown that all these properties are strongly testable (possibly with two-sided error).
+The subclass that admits strong testers with one-sided error was characterized in [23], and it contains problems such as k-coloring.
+(Actually, we consider a natural extension of the framework and the aforementioned results, presented recently in [28].)
 Subgraph-freeness properties were first considered in [3], where it was shown that all these properties (e.g., triangle-freeness) are strongly testable with one-sided error.

 In the case of the bounded-degree graph model, our results are more sporadic in nature.
 This is an artifact of starting with less rich body of results regarding the standard model.
-Specifically, our starting point is provided by the few strong testing results obtained in [17], and the fact (established in [9]) that a minor-free property is strongly testable with one-sided error if and only if the minor is cycle-free (i.e., is a forest).

-bounded-degree graph model, cycle-freeness has a $poly(1/\epsilon)$ -query tester (with two-sided error) but no $o(\sqrt{n})$ -query testers with one-sided error.
+Specifically, our bounded-degree graph model, cycle-freeness has a poly $(1/\epsilon)$ -query tester (with two-sided error) but no $o(\sqrt{n})$ -query testers with one-sided error.